ArYaMaNprot/BashCapsules/BashDay9Capsule.md

 ## Word Splitting
     Word splitting is a process performed by shell on the results of some of the expansions to seprate those results into seprate words.

+   Word splitting is only performed on the results of unquoted

+   1) parameter expansion
+   2) command expansion
+   3) arithmatic expansion

+Word splitting also takes reference from list of characters, this list of character is stord within the IFS variable

+IFS-> Internal Field Separator  --> by default list of char space,newline and tab echo '${IFS@Q}'